SamS709/ned_project/README.md

   <h1>Project: Robotic Arm playing games </h1>

   <p>
-    A way to have fun with your Ned2 Nyrio Robot !
+    A way to have fun with your Ned2 Niryo Robot !
   </p>